thereisnoname18/thereisnoclipboard/README.md

 How to run:

-1)Download the .zip file and extract it

-2)Run the multiclipboard_install.sh file (double click on it)
+1)Run the multiclipboard_install.sh file (double click on it)

-3)Reboot the computer to make sure that the app opens on startup
+2)Reboot the computer to make sure that the app opens on startup

 How to use: